 We are to put following Christ over any other relationship.

 Matthew 10:37-39: “Whoever loves father or mother more than me is not worthy of me, and whoever loves son or daughter more than me is not worthy of me.
 And whoever does not take his cross and follow me is not worthy of me.
 Whoever finds his life will lose it, and whoever loses his life for my sake will find it.”

-We are to put following Christ over our own comfort, security, and even lives.
+We must put following Christ over our comfort, security, and even lives.

 Matthew 16:24-27: “Then Jesus told his disciples, ‘If anyone would come after me, let him deny himself and take up his cross and follow me.
 For whoever would save his life will lose it, but whoever loses his life for my sake will find it.
 For what will it profit a man if he gains the whole world and forfeits his soul?
 Or what shall a man give in return for his soul?
 For the Son of Man is going to come with his angels in the glory of his Father, and then he will repay each person according to what he has done.”

-There is great reward for following Christ (and great loss for not).
+There is a great reward for following Christ (and a great loss for not).

 Matthew 19:27-30: “Then Peter said in reply, ‘See, we have left everything and followed you.
 What then will we have?’
 Jesus said to them, ‘Truly, I say to you, in the new world, when the Son of Man will sit on his glorious throne, you who have followed me will also sit on twelve thrones, judging the twelve tribes of Israel.
 And everyone who has left houses or brothers or sisters or father or mother or children or lands, for my name’s sake, will receive a hundredfold and will inherit eternal life.
 But many who are first will be last, and the last first.